oyswork/filson/README.md

 - No support for datetime type, will be added in the future.
 - All of the number types are strictly 64 bit signed.
 Support for larger types will be added in the future.
 - All of the number types are strictly decimal, parser can't handle hex, octal or binary notation.
 Support will be added in the future.
-- Actors code (and DataNode) desperately needs refactoring.
-Right now all of the types are represented by one single enum, as the result typechecking has to be done manually.
-Work should be offloaded onto rust's typesystem instead.

 ## Primitive types